Configuration

 - The GHCR

 yourhq-ui:latestimage works for every user.
-Nodocker compose build uirequired — ever. - Changing Supabase creds is a UI action (Settings → Projects → Rotate), not a rebuild.
+Nodocker compose build uirequired — ever. - Changing Supabase creds is a UI action (Settings → Database → Rotate), not a rebuild.

 NEXT_PUBLIC_SUPABASE_URLandNEXT_PUBLIC_SUPABASE_ANON_KEYenv vars are no longer read by the UI.
 Leave them unset.